 For a pilot stepping up from an A class glider, the Symphonia is an excellent progression: you’ll notice significantly more performance and agile handling while retaining the safety.

-A pilot flying a current low or mid B wing will not lose out on performance or handling agility – in most instances they will still gain in both areas – and will benefit from improved safety.
+A pilot flying a current low or mid B wing will not lose out on performance or handling agility – in most instances they will still gain in both areas – and will benefit from improved safety with the Symphonia.

-A pilot flying a current top-performing high B wing will lose out a little in performance, and in some cases (not all!) they may find the handling a bit less dynamic and the feedback a bit more dampened, however they will of course benefit from improved safety.
+A pilot flying a current top-performing high B wing (or previous generation C wing – see the ‘bonus’ review by Susan Kent below) will lose out a little in performance, and in some cases (not all!) they may find the handling a bit less dynamic and the feedback a bit more dampened with the Symphonia, however they will of course benefit from improved safety.

-Nancy: “A pilot flying a more dynamic hot B or C rated wing is going to notice a difference in the way it handles and gives feedback, but if you’re looking for safety and reassurance while keeping ‘high B’ performance, you’ll be happy with the Phi Symphonia.”
+Nancy: “A pilot flying a more dynamic hot B or C rated wing is going to notice a difference in the way it handles and gives feedback, but if you’re looking for high safety and reassurance while keeping close to ‘high B’ performance, you’ll be happy with the Phi Symphonia.”

 Phi Symphonia: Video review